 Provides a drop-down list of the graphics profiles.
-See the section Overlay Graphics Interface - Property Tabs in the Viz Mosart Administrator Guide for more information.
+See the topic Overlay Graphics Configuration Property Tabs (under section Overlay Graphics Interface) in the Viz Mosart Administration Guide for more information.

 3.1.5 Standby

 The drop-down list has two purposes: